 Break bulk is cargo that must be loaded individually.
-It covers a very wide range of goods.
-It can be sacks of flour or drill rigs, strictly speaking.
+It covers a very wide range of goods, from sacks of flour to drill rigs.

-Break bulk cargo are pieces of machinery that are oversized, or that require heavy lift.
-Truckers sometimes call the cargo “high and wide”, and heavy haul cargo.
-Basically, break bulk cargo cannot be containerized.
-It is oversized cargo that cannot be broken down into small enough pieces to be put in a container.
-Also, it sometimes is too big for a vehicle (Ro-Ro) carrier.
+Break bulk cargo is pieces of machinery that are oversized, or that require heavy lift.
+Truckers sometimes call the cargo “high and wide”, or heavy haul cargo.
+Basically, break bulk cargo cannot be containerized because it is oversized cargo unable to be broken down into pieces small enough to be put in a container.
+It is sometimes also too big for a vehicle (Ro-Ro) carrier.

 We Reach the World

 Texas International Freight provides break bulk, heavy lift, and project logistics solutions to all corners of the world.
 We ship break bulk for power companies, crane companies, engineering firms, construction projects, mining operations, OEMs, marine and naval yards.
-Our cargo includes transformers, power generation goods, massive cranes, turbines, drill pipe and pipe casing, oil rigs, and Capex plant for energy installations.
+Our cargo includes transformers, power generation goods, massive cranes, turbines, drill pipes and pipe casings, oil rigs, and Capex plants for energy installations.

-Texas International Freight ships break bulk cargo from various ports in the US that include, but are not limited to:
+Texas International Freight ships break bulk cargo from various ports in the US and Canada that include, but are not limited to: